Ex 6: Numbers-at-age / survival deviations as random effects

 Example 6 highlights WHAM’s options for treating the yearly transitions in numbers-at-age (i.e. survival):

-Open R and load wham
+Open R and load wham and other useful packages:

-For a clean, runnable .R
+For a clean, runnable .R script, look at

-in the example_scripts
+ex6_NAA.R in the example_scripts folder of the

-package.
+wham package.
 You can run this entire example script

 with: